Copy a file or files to one or more minions

-Salt copy copies a local file out to all of the Salt minions matched by the given target.
+salt-cp copies files from the master to all of the Salt minions matched by the specified target expression.

-Note: salt-cp uses salt's publishing mechanism.
+salt-cp uses Salt's publishing mechanism.
 This means the privacy of the contents of the file on the wire is completely dependent upon the transport in use.
-In addition, if the salt-master is running with debug logging it is possible that the contents of the file will be logged to disk.
+In addition, if the master or minion is running with debug logging, the contents of the file will be logged to disk.

 Print the version of Salt that is running.

 Show program's dependencies and version number, and then exit